 The effects from Delta 8 are much more tolerable than those from Delta 9.
 Some consumers have reported fewer feelings side effects from Delta 8 than Delta 9.
 Delta 9 may induce a couch-lock feeling, whereas Delta 8 can be more energizing.

-What Type of Delta 8 Products Are There?
+Type Of Delta 8 Products

 Companies infuse Delta 8 THC into a variety of products for different methods of consumption.
 The majority of Delta 8 products are sold online, but some areas offer them in-store.

 Here are some popular Delta 8 THC products: